Analytical Provisioning for Attention-FFN Disaggregated LLM Serving under Stochastic Workloads: Introduction

-Recent work~\cite{wang2025step, zhu2025megascale, zuo2025serving} has shown that AFD can significantly improve serving efficiency by allowing Attention and FFN to scale independently.
+Recent work~\citep{wang2025step, zhu2025megascale, zuo2025serving} has shown that AFD can significantly improve serving efficiency by allowing Attention and FFN to scale independently.
 Given this flexibility, a central design decision in such systems is the ratio of Attention instances to FFN instances, which we denote as $r$.
-Currently, existing systems set $r$ through empirical search, yet a theoretical foundation for optimal sizing is still lacking.
-This gap matters because the choice of $r$ directly impacts system efficiency—when $r$ is too small, the FFN server starves for input; when $r$ is too large, Attention instances block waiting for FFN availability.
+Currently, existing systems set $r$ through empirical search or naive deterministic approximations that ignore workload stochasticity.
+A principled analytical provisioning framework is still lacking.
+This gap matters because the choice of $r$ directly impacts system efficiency: when $r$ is too small, the FFN server starves for input; when $r$ is too large, Attention instances block waiting for FFN availability.

-Finding the optimal $r$, however, is non-trivial.
-The key difficulty is that Attention and FFN workloads scale differently.
+Finding a principled analytical provisioning rule, however, is non-trivial because the Attention workload is fundamentally stochastic.
 FFN computation depends only on batch size and remains stable across decode steps.
 In contrast, Attention workload evolves continuously—the KV cache grows with each step, and completed requests are replaced by new ones with variable prompt lengths.

-As AFD remains an emerging paradigm with no mature open-source implementations, principled \textbf{theoretical foundations} are needed to guide this design space before extensive system building begins.
+As AFD remains an emerging paradigm with no mature open-source implementations, principled \textbf{analytical foundations} are needed to guide this design space before extensive system building begins.
 In this paper, we provide such foundations through a rigorous probabilistic framework that captures the stochastic dynamics of Attention-side workload and derives a closed-form expression for the optimal A/F ratio.
 Our simulation-based validation demonstrates that the theory accurately predicts system behavior; real-system validation is left to future work as AFD implementations mature.
-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Probabilistic workload model.} We develop a rigorous analytical framework that captures the real dynamics of AFD serving, including microbatch pipelining, synchronization barriers, and continuous batching with request replenishment.
-By tracking the non-stationary evolution of per-slot KV cache loads across decode steps, we derive the horizon-average token load, which accurately characterizes the time-varying Attention computation cost.

-\item \textbf{Closed-form optimal A/F ratio.} We derive an analytical expression for the optimal Attention-to-FFN ratio $r^{*}$ and characterize three operating regimes (Attention-bottleneck, Communication-bottleneck, and FFN-bottleneck), each with interpretable optimality conditions.

-\item \textbf{Simulation validation.} We develop an AFD simulator and conduct extensive experiments across diverse workload configurations.
-The theoretical optimal A/F ratio match simulation results within 10\% relative error, and ablation studies reveal that the optimal A/F ratio increases with both batch size and context length.
+Our contributions are summarized as follows: